stustanet/stustanet-website/content/wifi.en.md

 headerImage: headers/wifi.jpg
 ---

-Since April 2019 we offer Wi-Fi for all StuStaNet members.
+Since May 2019 we offer Wi-Fi for all StuStaNet members.
 You can find it under the name _StuStaNet_.

 On this page, you will learn how to connect your device to the Wifi.